-A baby's first birthday is as much for you and your family as it is for your little one, so we're here to help you organise a day that everyone will enjoy in our guide to first birthday parties.
+A baby's 1st birthday is as much for you and your family as it is for your little one, so we're here to help you organise a day that everyone will enjoy in our guide to first birthday parties.

-When your baby turns one, you’ve both reached an important milestone, and we’ve got all the ideas you need to give you and your baby a really special day.
-So sit back, relax and soak up our ideas for a stress-free first birthday party.
+When your baby turns one, you’ve both reached an important milestone, and we’ve got all the 1st birthday party ideas you need to give you and your baby a really special day.
+From easy party food ideas and decorations to games, party bags and costumes that little ones will love.
+And, if you’re wondering what to buy for a one-year-old for their birthday, take a look at these gifts for one-year-olds.

 And remember, most babies won’t be able to handle the birthday extravaganza for too long, so keep the celebrations short.
 A couple of hours is plenty of time to celebrate and have fun without risking a baby burn-out.
+So sit back, relax and soak up our 1st birthday party ideas for a stress-free first birthday bash.

-First birthday party ideas
+1st birthday party ideas

 First birthday party invites